 The Sensecap m1 has an internal fan so it is slightly noisy when it heats up.
 This is more of an issue in hot places.
 If it is inside your house like a lounge room it is hard to hear.
 Whereas the Linxdot is silent running which is great for bedroom setups.

 The Linxdot has faster emmc storage which makes for faster block sync times.
 But it will mostly be determined by your internet connection.

-I really like the Linxdot and I have orders for 3 more which are being set up at friends houses with a shared revenue stream of 50% each.
+As for which is better Linxdot vs Sensecap I really like the Sensecap M1 and I have orders for 3 more.
+These are being set up at my friend’s houses with a shared revenue stream of 50% each.

 Enjoy the journey and if you need any help setting up your Linxdot helium miner drop me a message.
 If you would like to read more about the ultimate DIY Helium miner setup we have made it easy for you to get going.

 I am a qualified Industrial Electrician for the past 20 years and I love to share my knowledge on home repair and maintenance jobs.